-Output Parameter Description/Values Network Interface (Protocol must be "Default") Select the network (Ethernet) interface for the Output, either: • Auto (uses static route, if defined; otherwise uses the default) • <eth0> • <eth1> • • Note</eth1></eth0> Network Interface names for Ethernet interfaces may vary, such as ethO/eth1/, pNp1/pNp2/, or em1/em2/ MTU (Maximum Transmission Unit Size) Specifies the maximum allowed size of IP packets for the outgoing data stream.
-Range = 124137 4 You may want to change the MTU on the outbound Kraken stream in order to be compatible with network segments or other systems/devices.
+Output Setting Description/Values Network Interface (Protocol must be "Default" or TS over SRT: Listener or Rendezvous Mode) Select the network (Ethernet) interface for the Output, either: Auto (uses static route, if defined; otherwise uses the default) <eth0></eth0> <eth1></eth1> Note Network Interface names for Ethernet interfaces may vary, such as eth0/eth1/, pNp1/pNp2/, or em1/em2/ To configure customized names for the network interfaces, as shown in the following example, see "User Description" under Network Settings.
+Link Parameters Network Interface Auto Auto MTU (Maximum Transmission Unit Size) Specifies the maximum allowed size of IP packets for the outgoing data stream.
+Range = 124137 4 Tip You may want to change the MTU on the outbound Kraken stream in order to be compatible with network segments or other systems/devices.
 TTL (Time-to Live for stream packets) Specifies the number of router hops that IP packets from this stream are allowed to traverse before being discarded.
-Range = 0255 ToS (Type of Service) Specifies the desired quality of service (QoS).
+Range = 0255

+Output Setting Description/Values ToS (Type of Service) Specifies the desired quality of service (QoS).
 This value will be assigned to the Type of Service field of the IP Header for the outgoing streams.
-Range = 0255 (decimal) or 0x000xFF (hex) (i) Important A DiffServ or DSCP (Differentiated Services Code Point) value must be converted to a ToS precedence value.
+Range = 0255 (decimal) or 0x000xFF (hex) important A DiffServ or DSCP (Differentiated Services Code Point) value must be converted to a ToS precedence value.
 For example, AF41 or DSCP 34 becomes ToS 136.
-For more information, see RFC2474.
-Note The ToS setting must be chosen so as to not interfere with Voice over IP systems and other equipment that may reside on your network.
+For more information, see RFC2474. ▲ Note The ToS setting must be chosen so as to not interfere with Voice over IP systems and other equipment that may reside on your network.
 For example, when the ToS value for a stream is set to 0xB8, it can interfere with some third party Voice / IP Telephony systems.

-Output Parameter Description/Values Bandwidth Overhead (%) (Protocol must be TS over SRT) Specifies how much data SRT is allowed to add to the transmission over the actual bitrate of the stream being transcoded.
+Bandwidth Overhead (%) (Protocol must be TS over SRT) Specifies how much data SRT is allowed to add to the transmission over the actual bitrate of the stream being transcoded.
 This defines the extra bandwidth used to accommodate SRT controls as well as retransmission of lost packets.
 For example, with the overhead set to the default 25%, for a 10 MBit/s MPEG-TS stream, SRT is allowed to use 12.5 MBit/s of bandwidth on the network link.
 Range = 5-100% (default value is 25%).
-Note SRT streams may temporarily overshoot the defined bandwidth overhead limit.
+1 Note SRT streams may temporarily overshoot the defined bandwidth overhead limit.